Linear-nonlinear duality for circuit design on quantum computing platforms

-The effect of a parametric amplifier compared to that of a lossless beam splitter can be better interpreted from Fig.~\ref{fig: BS_PDC_lattice}.
-For a given initial state, the parametric amplifier creates a superposition of states that preserve the photon imbalance between the two modes.
-The total number of states with fixed photon imbalance is not limited, and therefore the superposition created by the amplifiers consists of an infinite number of terms (see the diagonal lines with the blue dots in Fig.~\ref{fig: BS_PDC_lattice}(b)).
-On the other hand, for a lossless beam splitter, the total number of photons is conserved and the generated superposition has a finite number of states (see Fig.~\ref{fig: BS_PDC_lattice}(a)).
-By defining a parametric amplifier up to order $q$, we impose a cutoff to make the superposition finite.
+The different behavior of a parametric amplifier compared to a lossless beam splitter is illustrated in Fig.~\ref{fig: BS_PDC_lattice}.
+For a given initial state, a PDC produces a superposition of states that preserve the photon-number imbalance between the two modes.
+The number of states compatible with a fixed imbalance is unbounded, so the resulting superposition contains infinitely many terms (see the diagonal blue lines in Fig.~\ref{fig: BS_PDC_lattice}(b)).
+In contrast, a lossless beam splitter preserves the total photon number, and the corresponding superposition involves only a finite set of states (see Fig.~\ref{fig: BS_PDC_lattice}(a)).
+By introducing a parametric amplifier up to order $q$, we effectively impose a cutoff that renders the superposition finite.